kinmury/obsidian-miss-w-template/Slip-Box/MISSW - Workflow/Dataview.md

 # Dataview

-> This is the most **powerful** tool this vault have, it transforms your files and the data it stores to a *data base* that you can access and read its information within any note on the vault
+> This is the most **powerful** tool this vault have, it transforms your files and the data it stores to a *database* that you can access and read its information within any note on the vault

 There is "kinda a debate" over if users should use it or not, since it "breaks the point" of using **links** in the first place.
 I understand the point of both sides of the fight:
 - You could stop using `MOC`s and use **Dataview Queries** instead, making your job a little easier.